View William Oard's Obituary on limaohio.com and share memories

-Funeral services will immediately follow the visitation at 2 p.m on Tuesday at the funeral home, where his son Brian A. Oard will officiate.
-Military honors will follow the service, performed by Post 1275 and active duty members of the US Navy.
+Funeral services will immediately follow the visitation at 2:00 PM on Tuesday at the funeral home, where his son Brian A. Oard will officiate.
+Military honors will follow the service, performed by Post 1275 and active-duty members of the US Navy.

 Entombment will take place in the Memorial Park Mausoleum at a later date at the convenience of the family.